fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **API (Application Programming Interface)**: it is a software bridge that enables communication between two independent programmes.
 APIs specify how different components will communicate with one another.

+* **Automated Market Maker**: an automated market maker (AMM) is a system that automatically facilitates buy and sell orders on a decentralized exchange.
+In contrast to regular market makers, AMMs function by using self-executing computer programs, also known as smart contracts.
+These smart contracts automatically clear transactions between buyers and sellers.

 * **BEP-20**: according to Binance Academy, "BEP-20 is a token standard on Binance Smart Chain that extends ERC-20, the most common Ethereum token standard.
 You can think of it as a blueprint for tokens that defines how they can be spent, who can spend them, and other rules for their usage.
 Due to its similarity to Binance Chain’s BEP-2 and Ethereum’s ERC-20, it’s compatible with both.BEP-20 was conceived as a technical specification for Binance Smart Chain, with the goal of providing a flexible format for developers to launch a range of different tokens.
 These could represent anything from shares in a business to dollars stored in a bank vault".

 * **Bid and Ask Prices**: the term bid and ask refers to a two-way price quotation that indicates the best potential price at which a security can be sold and bought at a given point in time.
 The bid price represents the maximum price that a buyer is willing to pay for a share of stock or other security.
 The ask price represents the minimum price that a seller is willing to take for that same security.
 A trade or transaction occurs when a buyer in the market is willing to pay the best offer available, or is willing to sell at the highest bid.
 The difference between bid and ask prices, or the spread, is a key indicator of the liquidity of the asset.
 In general, the smaller the spread, the better the liquidity.